OWASP/www-chapter-national-institute-of-engineering-mysuru/tab_events.md

 ## Past Events

+**Advanced Malware Analysis Workshop**\
+**Date & Time: 10th November 2025, 9:00am IST**\
+**Venue: NIE North Auditorium, Mysuru**\
+OWASP NIE Student Chapter successfully organized an advanced workshop on "Malware Analysis Techniques" focusing on reverse engineering, behavioral analysis, and threat detection methodologies.
+Participants worked with malware samples in isolated environments to understand attack patterns and develop defensive strategies.
+The workshop was designed for students with programming knowledge and covered static and dynamic analysis tools used in cybersecurity operations.
+This hands-on session provided practical exposure to real-world malware threats and equipped participants with essential skills for careers in threat intelligence and incident response.

 **Network Security Fundamentals Workshop**\
 **Date & Time:** 25th September 2025, 9:00am IST\
 **Venue:** NIE North Auditorium, Mysuru\